All Episodes

 No, I've got it here.

-I don't remember specific.
+I don't remember specifically.

 Oh, talk about how much we have to respect and love the presidency and respect and love Obama and the nice guy and all that sort of stuff.

-and he said that there are no doubt people sighing with desire or something after watching Mitch Daniels.
+And he said that there are no doubt people sighing with desire or something after watching Mitch Daniels.

 And I know this is true.

-right now trying to figure out a way to make it happen.
+I guarantee you, their Republican establishment is right now trying to figure out a way to make it happen.

 Remember, and before the State of the Union show, we had a story on Monday.